Feyerabend/vm/ps/README.md

 to our familiar *bytecodes* in other contexts.

-PostScript employs multiple *stacks*—general, graphics, dictionary, etc.—alongside a dictionary reminiscent of *procedures* seen in other languages.
+PostScript employs multiple *stacks*—general, graphics, dictionary, etc.—alongside a dictionary reminiscent of *procedures* (or like *def* in Pyhton etc., a way to name and abstracts some routine that can be called) seen in other languages.
 This setup allows named entities to be invoked and yield results.

 When PostScript source code is transported and interpreted, or along